-PTPC staff reviewed one hundred fifty-one (151) applications for certification in which there were state or federal fingerprint checks indicating convictions, or in which one of the character questions (background information) was checked "yes."
-This was an increase of 6 from last year and also slightly below the average of 155 over the last eight years.
+PTPC staff reviewed one hundred twenty-five (125) applications for certification in which there were state or federal fingerprint checks indicating criminal charges, or in which one of the character questions (background information) was checked "yes."
+This was a decrease of thirty from last year and below the average of 155 over the last ten years.
 This includes initial, renewal/reinstatement, and student teaching applications.
-Eighty-three (83) applicants divulged convictions (or other actions) on their applications and subsequently most of those applications were immediately approved.
-A handful required a brief follow-up with the applicant before being approved.
+Seventy (70) applicants divulged convictions (or other actions) on their applications and subsequently those applications were approved or required a brief follow-up with the applicant before being approved.

-Sixty-eight (68) applicants for certification failed to divulge past charges for criminal violations or action taken against their certificate in another state.
-Of these, fourteen (14) were convicted and did not divulge.
-The applicants were informed that all convictions must be divulged and an explanation must be provided on any application, now or in the future, that requests that information.
+Fifty-five (55) applicants for certification failed to divulge past charges for criminal violations or action taken against their certificate in another state.
+Forty-three were not convicted.
+Of these, twelve (12) were convicted and did not divulge.
+The applicants were informed that all convictions must be divulged, and an explanation must be provided on any application, now or in the future, that requests that information.
 This applies even if convictions have been set-aside, resulted in a suspended imposition of sentence, or were from many years ago.
 Failure to do so in the future could be considered willful misrepresentation and be a cause for revocation.
-All fifty-three applicants were eventually approved.
+All fifty-five applicants were eventually approved.